 The association known as NAfME has been advocating for music education for over 100 years and offers memberships, lesson plans, and various ways to engage in music education in your community.
 Watch the latest webinars and learn more in their Online Professional Learning Community.

 “Every performer who steps onto the New Jersey Performing Arts Center stage has one thing in common: arts education made a difference in their lives.”
-One of the largest arts education providers in America, at NJPAC, you’ll experience the joy of jazz, dance, acting, musical theater, film and hip hop taught by inspiring artists in a warm, supportive environment.
-See opportunities for the classroom in virtual school programming and a diverse calendar of professional development sessions for teachers.
+One of the largest arts education providers in America, at NJPAC, you’ll experience the joy of jazz, dance, acting, musical theater, film, and hip hop taught by inspiring artists in a warm, supportive environment.
+See opportunities for the classroom in-school programming and a calendar of diverse professional development sessions for teachers.

 The New York City Arts in Education Roundtable is a service organization and a community of arts education practitioners sharing information, providing professional development, and communicating with the public to promote our work in schools and beyond.
 Established in 1992, the Roundtable serves major cultural institutions as well as smaller, community-based organizations.
 The member-driven organization began as a grassroots effort to provide support and networking opportunities for the staff of arts education service providers, as well as to improve and advance the state of arts in education.

 New York State School Music Association has created an easy-to-navigate website after reviewing and collecting a database of lesson activities and resources that have been tested and vetted with the goal of supporting K-12 decision makers and music educators.
 The information has been compiled using current, developed practices of music educators.
 This resource list is ever growing and should be considered a fluid resource.
 Educators may also submit their own lesson activities and resources to be included in the collection.

 Find lessons and activities for elementary, middle, and high school in all kinds of musical subjects as well as resources for technology and social emotional learning.